 Individual and Group Tutoring

 Individualized tutoring sessions in multiple subject areas are offered to all of our participants.
 SSS has a great team of dedicated and personable tutors who strive to help each student excel academically.

 Financial Aid Assistance

 Supplemental grants are available to eligible students.
-Furthermore, Student Support Services actively inform students about other financial resources, including scholarships and fellowships for which they may be eligible.
+Furthermore, SSS actively inform students about other financial resources, including scholarships and fellowships for which they may be eligible.

 Career Exploration and Development